 The Shatterer of Glass-Steagall.”
 Yeah, that turned out well for all of us.

-He just didn’t oversee the Citi merger right.
+You could say he didn’t oversee the Citi merger well.

 Weinstein, Harvey—The Weinstein Company